flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 > this has become so important to us.
 It's really like a stupid thing
 > to be important, especially to an entire industry

 I don't understand this argument.
 I don't understand what prompted it.
-It's bizarre and self-contradictory: on the one hand, cellos are made for players and we shouldn't try to change them to accommodate novices, but on the other hand Rich acknowledges _child learners play child-sized cellos_.
+It's bizarre and self-contradictory: on the one hand, cellos are made for _players_ and we shouldn't change them to accommodate novices, but on the other hand Rich acknowledges _child novices play child-sized cellos_.
+This is a change.
 I'm quite sure that Yo-Yo Ma, _a player_ doesn't perform with a child-sized cello, and at the same time here are these _non-player_ children somehow learning to play without using Yo-Yo Ma-sized cellos.

 Or take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children: